Harika-SVL/Jenkins/notes.md

 ![Alt text](shots/28.PNG)

-=>  Maven will download all the necessary dependencies to compile/package/test from a maven central repository (https://mvnrepository.com/repos/central)
+=>  Maven will download all the necessary dependencies to compile/package/test from a maven central repository ( https://mvnrepository.com/repos/central )
-=> It downloads to M2_HOME which is by default '< HOME-DIR >/.m2' which is referred as local repository.
+=> It downloads to M2_HOME which is by default '< HOME-DIR >/.m2' which is referred as local repository

 ## Maven Lifecycle Phases
-    * Compile: Will create .class files
+    * Compile : Creates .class files
-    * Test: will run unit tests
+    * Test: Runs unit tests
-    * Package: will create package (jar/war)
+    * Package: Create packages (jar/war)
-    * Install: will copy the project which you have build to the local repository.
- => Along with jar/war files as pom also gets copied
+    * Install: Copies the project which you have build to the local repository => Along with jar/war files as pom also gets copied

  # Jenkins